 Can I use toothpaste to clean my retainers?

-What is the best way to remove bad odor from retainers?
+What is the best way to remove bad odour from retainers?

 How long do retainers usually last?